 Best places to view: Summer—early and late in the day near Timbered Island and Jenny Lake, in Grand Teton National Park.
 Winter—on the National Elk Refuge.

 Interesting facts: During the fall rut, dominant males collect harems of about 30 females (cows) on average, breeding with them and driving away other adult males.
-Before an during this time, bulls bugle (make a loud, screaming vocalization) to advertise their strength and fitness to to other elk.
+Before an during this time, bulls bugle (make a loud, screaming vocalization) to advertise their strength and fitness to other elk.

 The bison is the largest North American land mammal; adult males can weigh up to 2,000 pounds.
 These giant animals are herbivores that mostly graze on grass.
 They look docile but they are not; do not approach one!
 Bison account for the majority of animal attacks in the region.

 Jackson Hole bison calve from early April through July; the majority of calves are born in May.
-Another great time to view bison is in August during breeding season, known as the "rut," because of the males' aggressive interactions with one another.
+Another great time to view bison is in August during the breeding season, known as the "rut," because of the males' aggressive interactions with one another.

 Best places to view: Yellowstone National Park, Kelly/Antelope Flats loop and Elk Ranch Flats during the summer; National Elk Refuge during the winter.